BBC - The Kate Bush Story Running Up That Hill (2014)

 Snippet from Wikipedia: Kate Bush

-Bush slowly gained artistic independence in album production and has produced all her studio albums by herself since The Dreaming (1982).
-Bush has released 25 UK Top 40 singles, including the Top 10 hits "The Man with the Child in His Eyes", "Babooshka", "Running Up That Hill", "Don't Give Up" (a duet with Peter Gabriel), and "King of the Mountain".
-All nine of her studio albums reached the UK Top 10, with all but one reaching the top five, including the number one albums Never for Ever (1980), Hounds of Love (1985) and the greatest hits compilation The Whole Story (1986).
+Bush has released 25 UK top 40 singles, including the top-10 hits "The Man with the Child in His Eyes" (1978), "Babooshka" (1980), "Running Up That Hill" (1985), "Don't Give Up" (a 1986 duet with Peter Gabriel), and "King of the Mountain" (2005).
+All nine of her studio albums reached the UK top 10, with all but one reaching the top five, including the number-one albums Never for Ever (1980), Hounds of Love (1985), and the greatest-hits compilation The Whole Story (1986).
+Since The Dreaming (1982), she has produced all of her studio albums.
 She took a hiatus between her seventh and eighth albums, The Red Shoes (1993) and Aerial (2005).
-In 2011, Bush released the albums Director's Cut and 50 Words for Snow.

 Trailer